Master

 On her Instagram account she shares her study experiences, moments of her life in Maastricht, and much more.
 Follow her to get a sneak peak of your possible future!

-If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Nicole through her Instagram page; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.
+If you have questions about the programme and/or about (student) life in Maastricht, don't hesitate to get in touch with Vasileia through her Instagram page; she's happy to help you with your study choice, as previous student ambassadors helped her with hers.

 • Douwe’s extra mile in health: “Answer philosophical questions with the knowledge from biological psychology to better understand who we are as humans.”